andyfv/sailfishos-ux-case-study/SailfishOS-UX-Case-Study.md

     width="640px">
 </p>

-Now more complete overlook with a hint at the top of the screen telling the user what is going to happen.
+And there it is a with a hint at the top of the screen telling the user what is going to happen.

 ![Sailfish Quick Close](resource/video/SailfishOS_CloseApp.mp4)
 <p align="center">